 After an abortion, it’s common to experience all sorts of feelings, even if you felt sure about your decision.
 From relief to guilt or sadness, all of your feelings are valid.
 Pregnancy and abortion are both life stressors, so be patient with yourself as you process your experiences.
 If you’d like to speak with a caring support person, you can find links to talk and text lines on our resource page.
 If you’re feeling like you need urgent help, contact your healthcare provider or call 911.

 If you’re interested in having an abortion at home, Hey Jane can help.
 First, check if you are eligible.
-In order to receive a medication abortion through Hey Jane, you’ll need to be at least 18 years old, live in an eligible state, and be up to 10 weeks pregnant.
+In order to receive medication abortion treatment with Hey Jane, you’ll need to be at least 18 years old, live in an eligible state, be up to 10 weeks pregnant, and meet our medical eligibility requirements.
 You can determine your gestational age by the first day of your last period.
-If you have questions, you can chat with one of our licensed providers who will help answer your questions.
+Hey Jane provides care, regardless of immigration status, and you can provide any form of ID that has your name, photo, and date of birth.
+If you have questions, you can chat with one of our licensed providers, who will help answer your questions.

-Once you’ve spoken with a Hey Jane provider and are approved for treatment, you’ll receive FDA-approved abortion pills within 1-3 days.
+Once you’ve spoken with a Hey Jane provider and are approved for treatment, you’ll receive FDA-approved abortion pills within 1-5 days, depending on your shipping method.
 They’ll arrive in an unmarked box to protect your privacy, and include instructions you’ll need to complete the treatment process.